-“I think I’m probably more of an executive guy,” DeSantis told “Eric Bolling The Balance” on Newsmax TV.
+“I think I’m probably more of an executive guy,” DeSantis told “Eric Bolling The Balance” on Newsmax TV back in March.
 “I think that you want to be able to do things.
 That’s part of the reason I got into this job is because we have action.

 “We’re able to make things happen, and I think that’s probably what I am best suited for.”